daniellamct/Tetris/README.md

 # Tetris in Command-Line-Interface
-Let's play Tetris in Command-Line_Interface lol
+Let's play Tetris in Command-Line-Interface lol

 ## How to play
 Press z to rotate it\